The Saint Bernard was once a hospice dog but is now a giant companion

 Puppies of this breed should not have too much exercise

-until their bones are well formed due to the rapid growth rate of this breed.
+until their bones are well-formed, due to the rapid growth rate of the breed.

-It is recommended that a Saint Bernard puppy only take brief walks and have
+It's recommended a Saint Bernard puppy only take brief walks and have

-short play sessions until the dog is about two years of age.
+short play sessions until approximately two years of age.
 The breed does the

-majority of its growing in the first two years of its life.
+majority of its growth in the first two years of life.
 100 different Saint

 Bernard puppies were used to make the movie Beethoven’s 2nd due to how quickly